How to calculate mutual fund returns?

 Effortless and time-saving process

-A Mutual Fund calculator could save your valuable time and effort by simply eliminating the need to do lengthy manual calculations.
+An online Mutual Fund calculator could save you valuable time and effort by simply eliminating the need to do lengthy manual calculations.

 You can access the online Mutual Fund calculator tool from anywhere you want, making it incredibly convenient to perform any financial planning on the go.

-You now know very simple ways to calculate returns on Mutual Fund investments.
-To know the NAVs of MF schemes, you may have to go to the website of AMFI (The Association of Mutual Funds in India) at www.amfiindia.com.
+You now know very simple mutual fund formula to calculate returns on Mutual Fund investments.
+To know the NAVs of mutual fund schemes, you may have to go to the website of AMFI (The Association of Mutual Funds in India) at www.amfiindia.com.

 Have you tried any other way to calculate mutual fund returns?
 What result did you get?
 How much time did it consume?
 Kindly share your views in the comment box.